chromium/chromium/testing/buildbot/README.md

    explaining why.
 This can be revisited if things change.

-If your change doesn't affect the CQ but is expected to increase utilization in the testing pools by any more than 5 VMs or 50 CPU cores, it will still need to be approved via a resource request.
+If your change doesn't affect the CQ but is expected to increase utilization in the testing pools by any more than 5 VMs or 50 CPU cores per hour, it will still need to be approved via a resource request.
 Consult the [dashboard](http://shortn/_nyyTPgDJtF) linked above to calculate the resource usage of a test change.
 See http://go/i-need-hw for the steps involved in getting the approval.